The Best RV Composting Toilets

 Natures Head composting toilet does not smell at all.
 It is completely odorless, even when it stores your liquids and solids in them.
 However, there is a small exhaust fan present inside the toilet that usually pulls fresh air into the toilet and then pulls it out through another exhaust tube.
 This fan also tends to keep the inside of this unit dry and reduces the growth of mold.

-This unit has a capacity of 500 pounds, and the seat on this unit is also very comfortable and elongated.
+This composting toilet has a capacity of 500 pounds, and the seat on this toilet is also very comfortable and elongated.
 Since it is made using premium material, you can relax and use this in the long run with ease.

-This is a very good toilet for kids and adults.
+This is an excellent composting toilet for kids and adults.
 It does its job properly and is an ideal investment due to its great features.
 It is odorless, makes no noise, and works efficiently to compost your waste.
-While it is priced higher than most such units, you truly get your money's worth.
+While it is priced higher than most others, you truly get your money's worth.

 Nature's Head Dry Composting Toilet with Standard Crank Handle